Solar Cookers allow Cooking with Sunlight

 While there are many different solar cooker designs to choose from, the most widely used and most foolproof, is the Solar Box Cooker.
 Solar box cookers are large insulated boxes painted black on the inside (to absorb sunlight) with a transparent cover (usually glass), and one or more reflective panels that allow more sunlight to enter the cooking chamber.

 The sun’s heat is captured inside an enclosed area usually a box, hence their name, and is absorbed by the food and pots or pans inside.
 Solar box cookers sometimes have an insulated cooking chamber to prevent heat from escaping. the food being cooked is placed inside the chamber in a dark-coloured pot.

 Just as we cook differently with stove tops, ovens and microwaves, different types of solar cookers are used differently.
 As the food can be cooked inside a sealed box, solar box cookers act as solar ovens and can be used to cook or bake food and even pizza’s using a low heat over a long time.
 Since it is almost impossible to burn food in a solar box cooker, it does not matter how long food is left to cook.

-Solar Panel Cookers on the other hand use a parabolic shaped reflectors or dishes to concentrate the solar energy onto a central focal point at the bottom of a pot.
+Solar Panel Cookers on the other hand use a parabolic shaped reflectors or dishes to concentrate the passive solar energy onto a central focal point at the bottom of a pot.
 Depending on the size of the reflector, very high temperatures can be reached.